151 Reviews !!!! (In order from best to worst) for the 2005

 must first admit that some of the jokes relied on cultural knowledge of which

 I am ignorant.
-Nonetheless, this series
+Nonetheless, this

-stuntman, seemed to leave most of the audience underwhelmed.
+incompetent stuntman, seemed to leave most of the audience underwhelmed.
 Furst creates

 potentially interesting characters, but their stories and jokes are